-This article shows you how to capture a Linux virtual machine so you can use it as a template to create other virtual machines.
-This virtual machine template includes the OS disk and any data disks attached the virtual machine.
+This article shows you how to capture an Azure virtual machine running Linux so you can use it like a template to create other virtual machines.
+This template includes the OS disk and any data disks attached the virtual machine.
 It doesn't include networking configuration, so you'll need to configure that when you create the other virtual machines that use the template.

 Before You Begin